Signature of 2HDM at Higgs Factories: Abstract

 \section{Abstract}

-The full one-loop corrections, both the weak and QED corrections, to the process $e^+ e^- \to Z \phi $ ($\phi=h^0,H^0$) at the Higgs factories { are presented.} Up to the $O(\alpha_{EM})$ level, the virtual corrections are evaluated in a Feynman-diagrammatic approach.
-The real emission corrections are computed using Feynman Diagram Calculation (FDC) system and the collinear divergences are regularized by the structure functions of electron.
-Using the FDC system, we study the corrections both in the SM and the two Higgs doublet model (2HDM), respectively.
-After taking into account experimental constraints from the current LHC data, we propose four interesting benchmark scenarios of 2HDM for future colliders.
-By using these benchmark scenarios, we evaluate the deviation of {$ \Delta\sigma(e^+ e^- \to Z \phi)$ } from their Standard Model (SM) values.
-We also examine $\phi\to b\bar{b}$ and $\phi\to \tau^+\tau^-$, which may receive large EW contribution from triple Higgs couplings which are absent in the SM.
-It is found that for these benchmark scenarios, both EW and real emission corrections are sizable and could be measured at {a future $e^+ e^-$ collider} such as the ILC, CLIC and CEPC.
+The full one-loop corrections, both the weak and QED corrections, to the process $e^+ e^- \to Z \phi $ ($\phi=h^0,H^0$) in the two Higgs doublet model (2HDM) at the Higgs factories are presented.
+Up to the $O(\alpha_{em})$ level, the virtual corrections are evaluated by using the FeynArts/FormCalc packages.
+The real emission corrections are computed using the Feynman Diagram Calculation (FDC) package and the collinear divergences are regularized by the structure functions of an electron.
+Using the FeynArts/FormCalc and the FDC packages, we study the corrections in the Standard Model (SM) and the 2HDM, respectively.
+Gauge dependence arising in the normalization of mixing angles is removed by using the pinch technique.
+After taking into account experimental constraints from the current LHC data, we propose four interesting benchmark scenarios for future colliders.
+By using these benchmark scenarios, we evaluate the deviation of $\Delta\sigma(e^+ e^- \to Z \phi)$ from their SM values.
+We also examine Higgs boson decays $\phi\to b\bar{b}$ and $\phi\to \tau^+\tau^-$, which can have large electroweak (EW) contributions from triple Higgs couplings which are absent in the SM.
+It is found that for these benchmark scenarios, both EW and real emission corrections are sizeable and could be measured at a future $e^+ e^-$ colliders such as the ILC, CLIC, and CEPC.